 Only undergraduate degree-completing students are eligible to earn honors.
 Graduate students are not eligible as they must maintain a 3.0 GPA to remain in their program.

 Undergraduate students who complete 64 or more credits at CSP and meet the following GPA requirements will earn Latin honors:

 Undergraduate students who complete 63 or fewer credits at CSP and meet the following GPA requirements will earn honors:

 3.9 - 4.0 with High Distinction

-Honors listed in the commencement program will be estimated if your degree is not complete by mid-spring semester.
-Regardless of what honors are listed in the program, your final GPA and credits completed will determine your final honors designation.
-This is what will be printed on your transcript and diploma.
-If your estimated honors have changed by the time your degree is awarded and you would like to exchange your medallion or pin for the correct one, please contact the Registrar's Office at 651-641-8233.
+Honors listed in the commencement program will be estimated if your degree is not yet complete and may change based on your final grades and cumulative GPA when your degree is awarded.
+The honors earned, if any, at the time your degree is awarded will be printed on your transcript and diploma.
+If your degree is awarded after the commencement ceremony and your estimated honors changed, you may request to exchange your medallion or pin by contacting the registrar's office at 651-641-8233.

-If your degree has been awarded, it is valid as of the date all your requirements are complete, which may be before the date on your diploma.
-Your degree would not show as awarded if we had not verified that your requirements were done.
-If your employer requires verification that your degree is valid because of the date differential, the Registrar's Office can write a letter to verify that your degree has been earned.
+In some cases, the date on your diploma may be later than the date that you have actually “graduated” or earned your degree.
+If your employer or another third party requires verification that your degree is valid because of the date differential, the registrar's office can write a letter to verify that your degree has been earned.